auslan-find-sign/pigeon-optics/docs/api/datasets.md

 returns the value of the record, as an arbitrary object, and the X-Version header specifying it's current version number.

+## GET /datasets/username:dataset-name/records/recordID/raw.format

+format maybe one of .cbor, .json, .jsonl, .yaml, .msgpack, .xml/rss/atom.
+In these cases, the record's data will be converted to the specified type, encoded, and returned.

+Also, if the record's root data type is a string, or a Buffer, any arbitrary type can be provided here, like .html, and the content will be served as that type, if a matching codec isn't available.
+You can also omit the file extension and rely on Accept http headers to negotiate Content-Type.

 ## PUT /datasets/username:dataset-name/records/recordID

 A new version of the dataset is created, changing the value of this record to whatever object is provided as the POST body.